Back Benefits of Rucking

 The added weight from rucking serves as resistance training, especially for the upper back and shoulder muscles.
 The trapezius, rhomboids, and latissimus dorsi – muscles responsible for scapular movement and stability – are continually engaged during a ruck.
 Over time, this engagement can lead to a stronger, more toned upper back.

-It may seem counterintuitive, but the downward force exerted by a weighted backpack during rucking can aid in spinal decompression, especially in the lumbar region.
-This gentle traction helps elongate the spine, relieving pressure on intervertebral discs.
+It may seem counterintuitive, but the downward force exerted by a weighted backpack during rucking can significantly aid in spinal decompression, particularly in the lumbar region.
+This gentle traction helps elongate the spine, effectively relieving pressure on the intervertebral discs.
 By reducing disc compression, rucking can alleviate certain types of back discomfort and promote healthier spinal alignment.

 5. Flexibility and Mobility